j-kincaid/crit-night-official/README.md

 ### FEATURES:

-- Moderator and Artist account creation
+- Moderator and Artist account categories
 - Logins with validation
 - Thumbnail images of the artworks on display
 - Artists can create, read, update, and delete their own images.